- 30 Sep 2025

 Event Attribute | Event Attributes enable you to send additional contextual information along with Events to enhance analysis and decision-making.
 For example, along with the button click event, additional attributes such as the URL, the title of the page where the click occurred, the text on the button, and various other attributes from the application can be captured and sent to provide context for the button click event.
 For more information, see What are Event Attributes? |

-Event Breakdown | Event Breakdown enables you to group events based on specific criteria.
+Event breakdown | Event breakdowns enable you to group and visualize the filtered events by a specific event property, such as Segment Name or Content Title.
 For more information, see Filter events using Event Filters and Breakdown in Trend insights. |

-Event Filter | Event Filters help you drill down Events based on different criteria.
+Event filter | Event filters enables you to narrow down events based on event properties, such as Segment Name or Content Title.
 For more information, see Filter events using Event Filters and Breakdown in Trend insights. |

 Event grouping | Event grouping enables you to group two or more Default or Custom events into a single grouped event to analyze diverse metrics.
 For more information, see Group Default and Custom events. |